 Step 2: Add The Essential Oils

-When the wax is liquid, let it cool until it is about 140 °F. Measure the temperature using a candle-making thermometer.
+When the wax is liquid, let it cool until about 140 °F. Measure the temperature using a candle-making thermometer.
 This is the ideal temperature for adding in the essential oil.

 Pro Tip: Mix essential oils and fragrance oils for a longer-lasting fragrance.
-The synthetic part of the fragrance oils will last longer and cause the fragrance to go further.
+The synthetic part of the fragrance oils will last longer and cause the scent to go further.

 - How Much Essential Oil To Add To Soy Candles